Digitalisation leads to some radical changes.

 Innovative digital insurance model

 The number of digital-savvy customers who mainly take out insurance online is growing.
 These people no longer contact insurers in conventional ways and can end up falling through the net.
-We are responding to this trend with a range of digital vehicle insurance products that can be taken out online and are designed to meet customers’ current needs.
+We responded to this trend with the digital vehicle insurance product "beesafe", which was launched in 2020 as a pilot project on the Polish market with the VIG company Compensa.
+With "beesafe", motor insurance can be taken out purely online.
+It focuses on the creation of completely digital insurance processes and the inclusion of all digital customer touch points.
+Motor insurance policies that can be easily selected and concluded online form the basis.
 The Group is creating an innovative digital insurance model.
 At its heart is a state-of-the-art IT platform that will enable us to react rapidly and flexibly to changes in customer requirements and the market.
 To achieve this we are harnessing the latest technologies such as artificial intelligence and advanced analytics, and turning our attention to customer-centred innovations.
+In the meantime, beesafe already has more than 200,000 customers.

 Pilot project launched in Poland

 Poland has the largest non-life insurance market in the CEE region, but that’s not the only reason we chose to implement a pilot project there.
-It is already served by six digital insurers, which provides an excellent opportunity to effectively monitor how our services resonate with customers.
+It is already served by a wide range of digital insurers, which provides an excellent opportunity to effectively monitor how our services resonate with customers.
 VIG is very well positioned in Poland’s non-life sector and we are represented in the country by our direct insurance brand Benefia24 – through Group insurance company Compensa – which provides us with insights into the direct insurance business.
+If the pilot project proves to be successful, it is planned to extend it to other VIG countries.